-Other: Other common beach uses in this area include kite flying, picnicking, swimming, photography, weddings and family events.
+Other: Other common beach uses in this area include photography and birdwatching.

-For a coastwide view of popular activities, the Oregon Parks and Recreation Department report "Visitor Survey of Day Use and Overnight Use at Oregon State Park Coastal Region Parks" (Bergerson 2019) finds that the most popular activities at Coastal Region parks for 2017 were visiting the lighthouse\ (81%), hiking or walking (77%), sightseeing (58%), visiting historic sites (54%), beachcombing (52%), and exploring tidepools\ (47%). (\Note: Lighthouse facilities are located at two parks and tidepool areas at five parks that were included in the survey.).
+For a coastwide view of popular activities, the OPRD report "Visitor Survey of Day Use and Overnight Use at Oregon State Park Coastal Region Parks" (Bergerson 2019) finds that the most popular activities at Coastal Region parks for 2017 were visiting the lighthouse\ (81%), hiking or walking (77%), sightseeing (58%), visiting historic sites (54%), beachcombing (52%), and exploring tidepools\ (47%). (\Note: Lighthouse facilities are located at two parks and tidepool areas at five parks that were included in the survey.).